-|Reason for investment||Return is higher as well as risk.||Return is somewhat lower as the risk is lower than investing in shares.|
+|Reason for Investment||Return is higher, as well as risk.||Return is somewhat lower as the risk is lower than investing in shares.|

 |Risk||Riskier than mutual funds.||Less risky.|

 |Convenience||There’s almost no convenience in investing in shares.
-You need to study hard to know what shares to pick and what to sell out.||Mutual funds are very convenient as mutual fund managers are there to think for your best interest.|
+It would help if you studied hard to know what shares to pick and what to sell out.||Mutual funds are very convenient as mutual fund managers are there to think for your best interest.|

 |Research||To pick the right shares, you need to do your research.||Even for mutual funds, you need to do your research, but mutual funds don’t take much time.|

-|Diversification||To diversify, you need to find out right shares or invest in them.||To diversify, simply invest in the right mutual funds.|
+|Diversification||To diversify, you need to find out the right shares or invest in them.||To diversify, invest in the right mutual funds.|

 |Trading costs||To buy and sell shares, you need to pay a lumpsum trading cost.
 Usually, trading cost remains on the higher side.||There’s also an expense for mutual funds.
-The expense is recouped against the money investors pay for mutual funds.|
+The cost is recouped against the money investors pay for mutual funds.|

 Shares and mutual funds are different types of investments.
-And as per the need and the risk appetite of the individual, one should pick the investment.
+And as per the need and the risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. of the individual, one should pick the investment.
 If one is confident that she can take a huge risk (and want to generate a better return on investment as a result), investing in individual shares is a good option.

 On the other hand, if one wants to pare down the risk but want to generate better returns than fixed deposits, mutual funds are the best bet.
 You can also do both and see for yourself what works for you.